kimkyngt/DecayDynamics/README.md

 We expect geometric constraints of the superposition state of level-1.  -->

 ## Branching ratio
+Calculations are done on the notebook in `notebooks/branching_ratio_calculation.jl`.

 From the reference [1], equation (7.283), the reduced dipole moment of the transition between two different fine structure states are given by